Skip to navigation Skip to content

 Actively listen to the customer and acknowledge the customer’s circumstances and responses provided.

-Strategic Debt Recovery staff only:
+Strategic Debt Recovery staff only

-• there is doubt about their circumstances
+• doubt about their circumstances

 See Financial circumstance assessment for debt recovery.